constfilin/newo-cli/README.md

-npm run pullProjects                       # download all projects into ./projects/ or into NEWO_PROJECTS_DIR npm run listProjectMetas                   # list base information about projects for each customer npm run getCustomerProfile                 # list profiles of the customers npm run getCustomerAttrs                   # list attributes of the customers
+npm run pullProjects                       # download all projects into ./projects/ or into NEWO_PROJECTS_DIR npm run listProjectMetas                   # list base information about projects for each customer npm run getCustomerProfile                 # list profiles of the customers npm run getAttributes                      # list attributes of the customers
 ```
 See more options in output of `npm run help` command